smith8h/SDialogs/README.md

     }

-    // onSingleSelect used in single select sdialog OnMultiSelectCallBack multiselectcallback = new OnMultiSelectCallBack() {
+    // onSingleSelect used in single select sdialog OnSingleSelectCallBack multiselectcallback = new OnSingleSelectCallBack() {
         @Override
         public void onSelect(int itemId, String itemText) {
             // use itemId to get selected item id